udacity/reactnd-contacts-server2/README.md

 Getting the server running on your local machine takes only a few steps:

-1. clone the project - `git clone https://github.com/udacity/reactnd-contacts-server.git`
+1. clone the project - `git clone https://github.com/udacity/reactnd-contacts-server2.git`
-2. `cd reactnd-contacts-server`
+2. `cd reactnd-contacts-server2`
 3. install its dependencies - `npm install`
 4. start the server - `node server.js`